China CITIC Bank (OTCMKTS:CHCJY) Reaches New 52-Week High at $10.79

-Shares of China CITIC Bank Co.
-Limited (OTCMKTS:CHCJY) reached a new 52-week high on Thursday .
-The stock traded as high as $10.79 and last traded at $10.79, with a volume of 200 shares traded.
-The stock had previously closed at $9.42.
+China CITIC Bank Co.
+Limited (OTCMKTS:CHCJY)’s share price reached a new 52-week high on Wednesday .
+The company traded as high as $10.79 and last traded at $10.79, with a volume of 0 shares trading hands.
+The stock had previously closed at $10.79.

-Separately, Jefferies Financial Group raised shares of China CITIC Bank from a “hold” rating to a “buy” rating in a research report on Monday, January 25th.
+Separately, Jefferies Financial Group upgraded China CITIC Bank from a “hold” rating to a “buy” rating in a research note on Monday, January 25th.

 China CITIC Bank Company Profile (OTCMKTS:CHCJY)